Basliel-Sisay/Restaurant-Page/README.md

 A dynamic, JavaScript-driven restaurant website that showcases modular design, DOM manipulation, and Webpack integration.
-Built for practice, styled for performance, and deployed with love ❤️.
+Built for practice, styled for performance, and deployed with full functionality.

 🧭 Overview

 Big Burger is a fictional restaurant website that demonstrates modern front-end development principles using Webpack and vanilla JavaScript.
 The project’s goal is to build an entire multi-page experience without static HTML pages, relying instead on modular JS rendering.

-It’s elegant, responsive, and modular — a foundation for any dynamic single-page web app.
+It’s elegant, responsive, and modular - a foundation for any dynamic single-page web app.

 🗂️ Project Structure
 Restaurant-Page/